How to Negotiate Your Design Ideas with Skeptical Clients

 - Being responsive to client communication and concerns.

-Present Many Ideas to Negotiate with Skeptical Clients
+7- Present Many Ideas to Negotiate With Skeptical Clients

 Often, designers make the mistake of presenting only one idea.
 Usually, this limits the client to only two options: to say “yes” or “no.” Showing alternative designs increases the client’s choices.
-It’s in your interest to have your client choose between your competing ideas, rather than choosing your competition.
+It’s in your interest to have your client choose between your competing ideas rather than selecting your competition.

 Offering many design ideas may lead to brainstorming with your client.
 Instead of a straight “no,” the client can pick the design they like best.
 The client can even tell you what they like in one concept and what they like in another.
 Brainstorming sessions like these can lead to a hybrid design that your skeptical client may be more amenable to.